Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Truly Q-based Distribution Matching via Value Flow

 \subsection{Primal-Dual Framework for Distribution Matching}

-AIL relies on the state-action distribution matching principle to provably address the compounding errors issue \citep{xu2020error, agarwal2019reinforcement}.
-As such, our goal is to truly inherit the abilities of AIL by rigorously implementing this principle without deviation.
+AIL relies on the state-action distribution matching principle to provably eliminate compounding errors \citep{xu2020error}.
+Our goal is therefore to faithfully inherit AIL's theoretical guarantees by rigorously implementing this principle without deviation.
 To this end, we introduce a primal-dual framework that formalizes distribution matching as constrained optimization, which allows us to establish theoretical equivalence with AIL.
-Within this framework, we present three main formulations and defer the detailed derivation to \cref{subsec:Derivation_of_the_Primal_Dual_Framework}.
+We present three main formulations in this framework and defer the derivation to \cref{subsec:Derivation_of_the_Primal_Dual_Framework}.

 \textbf{Primal Distribution Matching (Primal DM).} We begin by transforming the distribution matching objective from policy space (i.e., \cref{eq:distribution_matching_policy}) into occupancy measure space.